 From here, we were able to pivot from the previous method of traditional spec-based design instructions to a co-design workflow.
 We built artifacts like job stories and journey maps to keep us focused on design, maintain perspective of the users, and provide clear language that our product teams could use to do their own planning.

 Initially, I developed three concepts for a solution and used conceptual testing methods with stakeholders to align on a single one to proceed with.
-Since then we have proceeded in an agile cadence to accomodate primary research with users and stakeholders, evaluative work with users and SMEs, UI design, product team syncs, and operations work.
+We used agile processes to iterate on it with regular primary research with users and stakeholders, evaluative work with users and SMEs, UI design, product team syncs, and operations work.

 Closer to the end of our initial release cycle in mid 2019, my time was primarily spent on design quality assurance (QA) with my front-end development team, primarly on visual design fixes.
 I also contributed a few components, edits, and suggestions to IBM’s Carbon Design System and Carbon Charts.